-Note: These configurations are described in separate guides that accompany each product.
+Note: These programs are described in detail in their respective product guides.

 Using Browse Catalogs Copy Binder and Forward Binder Portals

 Note: These configuration can be used in both the Workflow Portal Windows client and the Workflow Portal web app.